Percud/AA_Comp/Results/UNDERSTANDING THE DATASET AA_Comp.md

 - `description`: short description of the ortholog group
 - `width`: sequence length
 - `seq_seq`: sequence string, without fasta-header
-- name of each AA: count in the sequence
+- name of each AA: count in the sequence.

 ![IMG1](./Images/Screen%20DF.png)